DirkR/capturadio/README.md

 ## Version History

+### Version 0.11 -- 2017-01-29

+CaptuRadio had it's 5th birthday last week - time for a new release.

+ * Rendering a HTML version of the feeds
+ * Updated RSS feed file structure
+ * Command 'feed list' lists all episodes from episodes_db
+ * Command 'config update' migrates mp3 files in podcasts folder into entries in episodes database.
+ * Project structure re-organized.

+Warning: Due to the Upgrade to Python3 it is no longer possible to capture Icecast streams.
+The urllib library is more strict when parsing the HTTP responses.

 ### Version 0.10 -- 2016-10-06

 * Ported to Python3, it will no longer run on Python 2.x